 The leaves are all stem leaves, opposite on the lower stem and becoming alternate in the upper portion.
-The shape is lanceolate, 3x as long as wide, with 3 main nerves from a wedge-shaped leaf base.
-Leaves taper to a very short stalk which has prominent small growths at the base.
+The shape is lanceolate, 3x as long as wide, with 3 main nerves from a wedge-shaped leaf base which tapers to a very short stalk that has prominent small growths at the base.
 Small upper leaves may be almost stalkless.
-Margins on larger leaves are generally flat with a few fine widely spaced teeth.
+Margins on larger leaves are generally interrupted by only a few fine widely spaced shallow teeth.
 The lower leaf surface will be rough from fine stiff hairs; some leaf undersides may be gland-dotted.

 The floral array is a loose branched cluster of 1 to 12 stalked hemispherical flower heads at the top of the stem.
 Individual flower stalks are less than 4 inches long.

-The flowers are composite, about 1-3/4 to 3-1/4 inches wide, consisting of an outer ring of 12 to 20 ray florets with pale yellow rays, 15 - 25 mm long, which are not fertile and an inner disc of 60+ bisexual fertile disc florets whose corollas are tubular with five yellow lobes which spread when the floret opens.
+The flowers are composite, about 1-3/4 to 3-1/4 inches wide when open, consisting of an outer ring of 12 to 20 ray florets with pale yellow rays, 15 - 25 mm long, which are not fertile and an inner disc of 60+ bisexual fertile disc florets with tubular corollas that have five yellow triangular lobes which spread when the floret opens.
 The back surface of the ray floret laminae are not gland-dotted.
 The five stamens of each disc floret have dark brown to black anther appendages which surround a branched yellow style.
 Stamens ands style are exserted from the tube when the floret opens.
 The flower head is hemispheric in shape with 20 to 25 green phyllaries, in several series, that are linear in shape, loosely arranged or spreading, with pointed to abruptly tapered tips.
 The margins of the phyllaries are usually finely hairy as is the outer surface, but not gland-dotted.